Final report for LNC21-456

 - Collect CC conservation performance data to refine soil/nutrient loss estimates in SnapPlus;

-We are conducting 30 strip-trials annually (90 site-years of data total), using a simple treatment design of +/- CC with a management variable that is a variation on either CC culture or management within the response crop, creating two cover systems.
+We conducted 74 on-farm strip-trials, using a simple treatment design of with and without (+/-) cover, using the farm’s standard cover practice as the base CC treatment.
+We added a second CC management variable that is a variation on either CC culture or management within the response crop, creating two cover systems.

 Treatment 1: No cover, control